 - Effective management of human resources

-The operation, the most essential requirement of ISO 9001
+The operation, the most essential ISO 9001 requirements

-Clause 8 of the ISO 9001 standard is the section that relates to operation.
-It describes your organisation’s activities to create and deliver services or goods to your clients. but how much iso 9001 does cost and how is the processes?
+Clause 8 of the ISO 9001 guidelines standard is the section that relates to operation.
+It describes your organisation’s activities to create and deliver services or goods to your clients.
+But how much does ISO 9001 certification cost and how is the processes?

 Your processes will set forth:

 - Your products and services’ objectives in terms of requirements and quality.

 - Process instructions, records, and resources required by your staff to successfully create your products and services.